 “I have toured Canada for almost 40 years, but primarily the major centers.
-Home Routes offers artists and rural communities an incomparable opportunity to celebrate Canadians and their art in a unique and inclusive setting and creates a practical and cost effective way tour those areas.” ~ Shari Ulrich
+Home Routes offers artists and rural communities an incomparable opportunity to celebrate Canadians and their art in a unique and inclusive setting and creates a practical and cost effective way to tour those areas.” ~ Shari Ulrich

 Q. What is Home Routes all about?